TinoKlein/webDev01/README.md

     npm install

 to install dependencies

-start your mysql server

-you can find the file webdev1.sql in db folder please import the file to your database
+you can find the file webdev1.sql in the db folder please import the file to your database

+edit the file ./exports/dbConnection.js and enter your MySql username, password and the database name

+Start your mysql server and make sure he is up and running!

 **run**